maizzle/maizzle.com/content/docs/configuration/build-errors.md

 ---
 title: "Build errors configuration"
-description: "Configuration options for displaying build errors in Maizzle."
+description: "Configure how to log build errors in Maizzle."
 ---

 # Build errors